AdobeDocs/dynamic-media-classic.pt-BR/help/about-ugc.md

 >[!IMPORTANT]
 >
->A partir de 1º de maio de 2023, os ativos de rasterização UGC no Dynamic Media Classic estarão disponíveis para uso em até 60 dias a partir da data de upload.
+>A partir de 1 de maio de 2023, os ativos UGC no Dynamic Media estarão disponíveis para uso em até 60 dias a partir da data de upload.
 Após 60 dias, os ativos serão removidos.

 <!-- * Vector: AI, EPS (EPS files from Adobe Illustrator 2018 are not supported), PDF (only when the PDF file is previously opened and saved in Adobe Illustrator CS6) -->